 Location: Petit Bayhaut, St. Vincent

 Once Vela was all set to sail, we raised the anchor and prepared for sails to be hoisted.
-Smash allowed me to lead the main sail raise.
+Smash allowed me to lead the mainsail raise.
 That was super cool standing starboard of the cockpit and watching each job (hoisting the halyard, easing the downhaul, fending the sheet, and pulling the jigger) work so well with one another until the full mainsail was all the way up the mast.
-During passage we had Oceanography before lunch where Leoni taught us about the gases and minerals in our oceans and how the chemical make-up has various impacts on organisms.
-After a delicious lunch and clean up we continued Oceanography but this time with our presentations.
+During the passage, we had Oceanography before lunch, where Leoni taught us about the gases and minerals in our oceans and how the chemical make-up has various impacts on organisms.
+After a delicious lunch and clean-up, we continued Oceanography, but this time with our presentations.
 Charlie presented his literature review on Mangroves, Val presented on Artificial Coral Reefs, and I presented on whale’s social behaviors.

 Photo credits to Calum!

 Photo 1: Sunset from the stern with our ensign and name